metis-data/sql-migrations-validator/README.md

 An action for auto recognize new sql files submitted in a pull request.
 Those files will be sent to be analyzed and derive insights on Metis-data platform.

+> :warning: **Note:** In your SQL files make sure to separate statements with semicolon, otherwise the parsing process
+> may parse multiple statements as one.

 ## Usage

 Add the following step to your workflow: